 Bengal to set up detention centres for arrested foreigners

-The West Bengal government will soon set up two detention centers to house foreign nationals arrested on various criminal charges, and these camps have "absolutely no connection" with the National Register of Citizens (NRC), a state minister said on Saturday.
-The Mamata Banerjee-led state government has already finalized a piece of land in New Town area, West Bengal Correctional Services Minister Ujjwal Biswas told PTI.
+The West Bengal government will soon set up two detention centres to house foreign nationals arrested on various criminal charges, and this move has "absolutely no connection" with the National Register of Citizens (NRC), a state minister said on Saturday.
+The Mamata Banerjee-led state government has already finalised a piece of land in New Town area, West Bengal Correctional Services Minister Ujjwal Biswas told PTI.

 "These detention camps are being constructed adhering to Supreme Court directives, according to which foreign nationals under trial and those convicted should not be kept with local inmates," he said.
 "This has absolutely no connection with the NRC.